-CASS will make every reasonable effort to provide academic adjustments and other reasonable accommodations to otherwise qualified students with known disabilities, consistent with Caltech’s obligations under the Americans with Disabilities Act (ADA) of 1990, and Section 504 of the Rehabilitation Act of 1973.
-Our goal is to ensure that our students receive equal access to all Institute programs and services.
-To that end, we seek to balance the student's right to access with our obligation to protect the integrity of Institute programs and services.
+CASS will make every reasonable effort to provide academic adjustments and other reasonable accommodations to otherwise qualified students with known disabilities, consistent with Caltech’s obligations under applicable law; including the Americans with Disabilities Act (ADA) of 1990, and Section 504 of the Rehabilitation Act of 1973.
+Our goal is to provide students with disabilities equal access to all Institute programs, activities and services.
+To that end, we seek to balance the student's right to access with our obligation to protect the integrity of Institute programs, activities and services.

 1. Complete the CASS Registration Form

-2. Complete and sign the Medical Consent Form, and give it to your licensed medical provider
+2. Complete and sign the Medical Consent Form (if required), and give it to your licensed health care provider.

-4. Request a meeting with CASS to discuss reasonable accommodation.
+4. Request a meeting with CASS to facilitate interactive process for evaluating reasonable accommodation.

 Forms and/or Instructions for: